 Meeting agendas: The gateway to a standing ovation

-By focussing on objectives, acquiring early input, and enabling effective collaboration, a meeting agenda is fundamental to the DNA of successful meetings.
+By placing a focus on objectives, seeking early input, and enabling effective collaboration, a meeting agenda is fundamental to the DNA of successful meetings.
 Using technology to help ensure your meeting agenda process is effective is also essential.
 Choosing the right meeting management tools will build success into the design of your meetings, starting with the creation of your agendas, and flowing throughout the meeting process.

-Therefore, by following our step-by-step guide and selecting powerful technology to assist you, it is possible to craft an effective meeting agenda that will prove revolutionary when you are chairing a meeting, guaranteeing raucous applause and a standing ovation from your meeting audience.
+Therefore, by following our step-by-step guide — and selecting powerful technology to assist you — it’s possible to craft an effective meeting agenda that will prove revolutionary when you are leading a meeting, guaranteeing raucous applause and a standing ovation from your ‘audience’.

 1 ‘Tipps für eine effektive Vorbereitung und Durchführung eines Meetings’, by Isabelle Odermatt, University of Zürich, 2010.